APNEA TEK MEDICAL DEVICES

 Large CPAP Machines: Continuous Positive Airway Pressure (CPAP) therapy accounts for 85% of diagnosed sleep apnea patients, yet nearly half don't comply with the therapy.
 CPAP devices are cumbersome, loud, uncomfortable and overall intrusive.
 Some patients have difficulty tolerating the forced air, can feel claustrophobic, and have a leaky mask or skin irritation.

 Oral Appliances: Oral Appliances moves the lower jaw forward to open the airway.
 Excessive movement can cause bite changes, TMJ pain, or pain in the jaws and teeth.

 Patients need a better option

-Over 6 years of research, we have developed first-of-its-kind miniature sleep apnea treatment device called CPAF® (Controlled Positive Air Flow) having No air pressure.
-This device operates without a hose, mask, or nasal pillow, which results in comfortable sleep.
-CPAF®’s detachable miniature unit houses sensors, a micro-fan, and electronics, and is attached to the mouthpiece and capable of Bluetooth, Wi-Fi, or cellular connectivity.
-We are in preparation of filing with the FDA for approval in USA.
-The Clinical trial is underway.
+With over 6 years of research, we have developed a first-of-its-kind, oral airflow sleep apnea treatment device called "Apnea Tek”.
+The Apnea Tek comfortably provides therapeutically-controlled atmospheric air flow, without the need for air pressure or significant repositioning of the lower jaw.
+This device operates without a hose, mask, or nasal pillows, which results in unobstructed, comfortable sleep.
+The Apnea Tek's compact, detachable control unit houses a micro-fan, sensors, and battery.
+It is attached to an adjustable oral mouthpiece for minimal repositioning, if combination therapy is desired, and capable of Bluetooth, Wi-Fi, or cellular connectivity.
+We are in preparation of filing with the FDA for approval in the USA.
+Our 510(k) status is pending.
+The NSR Clinical study is underway.

 The Apnea Tek is a patient-specific 3D-printed device made from FDA-accepted medical grade material.
-It has high tensile strength and resistance to cracking and abrasion.
+It has high tensile strength and is resistant to cracking and abrasion.
 It is also resistant to bruxism.
 The material is biocompatible and ensures the rarest levels of allergy and intolerances.

 Current and Future developments in our Intellectual Property Portfolio include following concepts: